Maduro ally extradited to US on money laundering charges

 Alex Saab was on a chartered Justice Department flight from Cape Verde, where he was arrested 16 months ago while making a stop on the way to Iran for what Nicolás Maduro’s government later described as a diplomatic humanitarian mission.

+The official spoke on condition he not be named.
+Earlier, several media outlets in Cape Verde also reported his extradition, citing unnamed sources.
+A London-based public relations firm that is known to have represented Saab said in an email that the Colombian businessman was “kidnapped” without being informed where he was being taken

-Saab’s arrival to the U.S. is bound to complicate relations between Washington and Caracas, possibly disrupting fledgling talks between Maduro’s government and its U.S.-backed opponents taking place in Mexico.
+Saab’s arrival to the U.S. is bound to complicate relations between Washington and Caracas, possibly disrupting fledgling talks between Maduro’s government and its U.S.-backed opponenthanksts taking place in Mexico.

 Maduro last month blasted the U.S. for the “kidnapping” and “torture” of Saab, a businessman from Colombia who prosecutors say amassed a fortune wheeling and dealing on behalf of the socialist government, which faces heavy U.S. sanctions.